numberscope/backscope/doc/install-ubuntu.md

 not being able to find Python, or if you don't see any output, you need to troubleshoot your Python installation.

 Depending on how you installed Python, the executable might be named `python3`.
-In that case, issue the following command:
+It's also possible that `python --version` reports a version number that starts with "2" -- that won't be usable by backscope.
+So in either case, try the following command:

 ```shell
 python3 --version